Pancreatic cancer (PC) is a relatively rare cancer of the pancreas gland.

 A variety of tests are used to detect and understand the extent or stage of the disease.
 It is important to detect PC at its earliest and most treatable stage.
 Precise staging helps determine what treatment course is best and what alternatives (such as participation in a clinical trial) might be appropriate.
 Because certain tests have special advantages and purposes, it is common for patients being evaluated for PC to undergo a series or combination of different tests.

-After a physical examination and some basic blood tests (may include a special test known as CA 19-9), most patients get scanned with a CT (computerized tomography) or "CAT" scan.
-CT scans and MRI (magnetic resonance imaging) provide a birds-eye of the pancreas and neighboring organs.
+After a physical examination and some basic blood tests (may include a special test known as CA 19-9), most patients get scanned with a CT (computerized tomography) or "CAT" scan of the abdomen.
+CT scans and MRI (magnetic resonance imaging) provide a birds-eye view of the pancreas and neighboring organs.
 They also allow doctors to see if the cancer has spread to areas outside the pancreas (metastases) or has wrapped itself around major blood vessels.
 Most patients with metastatic disease are not eligible for surgery.

-A very important test, usually performed after a CT or MRI scan, is endoscopic ultrasound (EUS).
+A very important test, usually performed after a CT or MRI scan, is an endoscopic ultrasound (EUS).
 EUS allows specially trained doctors known as endoscopists to obtain highly detailed pictures of the pancreas and to get a biopsy (fine needle aspiration).
 This technique, which is performed under deep sedation, takes about one hour and patients can go home the same day it is performed in most cases.
-It uses a thin, flexible camera (combined with a tiny ultrasound device) that is passed gently through the mouth and into the stomach.
-If the pain associated with PC cannot be managed by standard pain medicines, EUS can be used to inject an anesthetic directly into the nerves that may be responsible for the pain (celiac nerve block).
+It uses a thin, flexible camera (combined with a tiny ultrasound device) that is passed gently through the mouth and into the stomach and small bowel.
+If the pain associated with PC cannot be managed by standard pain medicines, EUS can be used to inject an anesthetic directly into the nerves that may be responsible for the pain (celiac neurolysis).

 PTC (percutaneous transhepatic cholangiography) is performed by radiologists and involves injecting a dye through the skin and liver and into the bile ducts.
 It can tell if there is a blockage and, like ERCP, can be used to insert a drain to relieve a blockage.